 Some data has had problems somewhere in the automation and control part of the LOFAR software during observation or processing.
 Sometimes a few subbands might be affected, sometimes an entire observation.
 Science support will check the data, (re)run things manually or fix things if needed and then archive the data.
 This does mean that the automation and control sometimes loses track of the files and the archiving process has no information beyond the Observation ID and filename itself.
-In such cases a few subbands or an entire obseration might end up under "Unspecified Process".
-We do attempt to fix things at a later date, but that's not always feasible.
-If the files were archived the data itself is usable.
-It is the information the LTA needs to properly label and query the data is missing.
+In such cases a few subbands or an entire observation might end up under "Unspecified Process".
+We do attempt to fix things at a later date, but that is not always feasible.
+If the files were archived, the data itself is usable.
+What is missing is the information that the LTA needs to properly label and query the data.